michaelcameron/grails-jesque/README.md

     * Use Jesque's admin functionality to allow start/stop/pause of workers in a cluster
 * 0.6.2 - release 2013-06-13
     * Add ability to specify Redis DB
+* 0.7.0 - release 2013-06-13
+	* Added priorityEnqueue methods to JesqueService
+	* Added ability to define a custom WorkerListener
+	* added ability to define a custom Worker implementation

 License
 -------